-The SH waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories There is a fish consumption advisory issued by the Alabama Department of Public Health (ADPH) or the shellfish growing areas are "conditionally approved" or "conditionally restricted".
-Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants There is more than one exceedance of a particular toxic pollutant criterion in previous six years.
-Conventional Parameters 27 There is more than a 10% exceedance rate for any given parameter.
-28 Bacteriological Data Non-Coastal Waters: A. A single sample result greater than 235 colonies/100 ml E. coli will require a follow-up geometric mean sampling event.
-The geometric mean E. coli density is greater than 126 colonies/100 ml, or; B. More than 10% of single samples exceed 235 colonies/100 ml.
-28 Coastal Waters: A. A single sample result greater than or equal to 43 colonies /100 ml fecal coliform or a geometric mean greater than or equal to 14 colonies /100 ml fecal coliform.
-B. A single sample result greater than 104 colonies/100 ml enterococci will require a follow-up geometric mean sampling event.
-The geometric mean enterococci density is greater than 35 colonies/100 ml, or; C. More than 10% of single samples exceed 104 colonies/100 ml enterococci.
-28
+The SH waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories There is a fish consumption advisory issued by the Alabama Department of Public Health or the shellfish growing areas are "conditionally approved" or "conditionally restricted".
+Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants More than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters There is more than a 10% exceedance rate for any given parameter.
+Bacteriological Data Coastal Waters: A. The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples exceed 104 colonies/100 ml enterococci (May - October) or less than or equal to 275 colonies/100 ml enterococci (November - April).

-27 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
-28 As determined by the binomial distribution function and Table 2.
+&lt;sup>27 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+As determined by the binomial distribution function and Table 17.